TheBenMeadows/Web3/Blockchain, NFTs & Web3 - Part 1 - Notes.md

 &nbsp;&nbsp;&nbsp;&nbsp;Fiat currency - fiat money is a government-issued currency that is not backed by a physical commodity, such as gold or silver, &nbsp;&nbsp;&nbsp;&nbsp;but rather by the  government that issued it.

-Bridge - Allow you to move crypto from a layer-1 to a layer-2 network.
+**Bridge** - Allow you to move crypto from a layer-1 to a layer-2 network.

-Layer-2 networks sit on top of layer-1 networks.
-Usually, layer 2s are faster and cheaper than the base layer of the blockchain.
-Sometimes, they can do things that layer-2 blockchains cannot, such as accept assets from other layer-1 blockchains.
+&nbsp;&nbsp;&nbsp;&nbsp;Layer-2 networks sit on top of layer-1 networks.
+Usually, layer 2s are faster and cheaper than the base layer of the blockchain. &nbsp;&nbsp;&nbsp;&nbsp;Sometimes, they can do things that layer-2 blockchains cannot, such as accept assets from other layer-1 blockchains.

 DeFi - offers financial instruments without relying on intermediaries such as brokerages, exchanges, or banks by using smart contracts on a blockchain.